Are you familiar with project management in Kanban?

 The number limitation in each step of the project is what makes Kanban an efficient way of working.
 It ensures that the project team gets tasks completed, and pushes them forward in the project, instead of starting many tasks without completing them.

 It is recommended to start working according to the Kanban method for a short period without setting limits on WIP, to observe how the work turns out.
 Once you have seen how it goes, you can start with a number limit.
 It is common to start with a limitation of 1-1.5 x the number of resources in each column.
 Adjust the number as you see the project progress.

 If tasks pile up in one of the columns on the Kanban board, you can quickly catch it and see what the bottleneck is.
 That way, you can improve the areas of the project that are not working optimally, and solve problems that cause the project to stop.
 It is also easier to see if there is a need to involve more resources in the project.

 Define the responsible persons in each of the steps in the workflow

 The Kanban method facilitates good collaboration and open communication in the project, by working transparently with the tasks: All employees can see which tasks are on the board and at which stage in the process they are.

-It is important that each project participant is aware of which steps in the workflow they themselves are responsible for.
-That way, they can look at the kanban board and easily see which work tasks are available for them to work on.
+It is important that each project participant knows which steps in the workflow they are responsible for.
+That way, they can look at the Kanban board and easily see which work tasks are available for them to work on.

 Kanban provides a continuous flow in the project

-It is important that the workflow works well when working with Kanban.
-All tasks must naturally move through the various steps in order for them to be completed in the right time.
+The workflow must work well when working with Kanban.
+All tasks must naturally move through the various steps for them to be completed at the right time.

 Kanban also allows for flexibility in the project.
 Because everyone in the team has an overview of tasks in work (WIP) at all times, you can jump to another task that is being worked on as needed.
 As long as you stay within the limit for the number of WIPs.